 DO DON'T Take time and effort to work out your sample correctly if you're conducting a large scale survey.
 Read the relevant literature suggested in this book.
 Time taken at the beginning will save much wasted time later.
 Rush into your work without thinking very carefully about sampling issues.
 If you get it wrong it could invalidate your whole research.
 Discuss your proposed sampling procedure and size with your tutor, boss or other researchers.
 Ignore advice from those who know what they're talking about.
 Be realistic about the size of sample possible on your budget and within your time scale.
 Take on more than you can cope with.
 A badly worked out, large sample may not produce as much useful data as a well-worked out, small sample.
 Be open and up front about your sample.
 What are your concerns?
 Could anything have been done differently?
 How might you improve upon your methods?
 Make claims which cannot be justified nor generalised to the whole population.
 Use a combination of sampling procedures if it is appropriate for your work.
 Stick rigorously to a sampling technique that is not working.
-Admit your mistakes, learn by them and change to something more appropriate as your sample to overcome this problem.
-If you're interested in large-scale quantitative research, statistical methods can be used to choose the size of sample required for a given level of accuracy and the ability to make generalisations.
-These methods and procedures are described in the statistics books listed at the end of this chapter.
+Admit your mistakes, learn by them and change to something more appropriate.